Tarsiciosh/EssentialFeed/README.md

 - create FeedCachePolicy
 - inject it in the LocalFeedLoader
 [extract cache validation policy into the new `FeedCachePolicy` type]
-- add againt date: Date to the validate instead of having the currentDate [make the `FeedCachePolicy` a pure type with no side-effects (deterministic)] -
+- add against date: Date to the validate instead of having the currentDate [make the `FeedCachePolicy` a pure type with no side-effects (deterministic)] -
 [make `FeedCachePolicy` static sice it doesn't keep any state]